 Turbidity has been declining in the Delta, as indicated by sediment data collected by the U.S. Geological Survey since the 1950s (Wright and Schoellhamer 2004), and the decline has important implications for foodweb dynamics, nonnative submerged aquatic vegetation growth, and predation.
 Higher water clarity is at least partially caused by increased water filtration and plankton grazing by highly abundant overbite clams and other benthic organisms (Kimmerer 2004; Greene et al. 2011) and potentially by filtration by high densities of aquatic vegetation (Hestir et al. 2016).
 High nutrient loads coupled with reduced sediment loads and higher water clarity could contribute to plankton and algal blooms and overall increased eutrophic conditions in some areas (Kimmerer 2004).

+Turbidity has been identified as an important component of delta smelt habitat, with turbidity greater than 12 nephelometric turbidity units (NTU; Sommer and Mejia 2013) or below Secchi depth of 30–40 cm (Hamilton and Murphy 2020) being of higher quality.
 The first high-flow events of winter create turbid conditions in the Delta, which can be drawn into the south Delta during reverse flow conditions in Old and Middle River, driven by south Delta CVP and SWP exports.
-Delta smelt may follow turbid waters into the southern Delta, increasing their proximity to project export facilities.
+Delta smelt may follow turbid waters into the southern Delta, increasing their proximity to CVP and SWP export facilities.
 This may increase their entrainment risk (U.S. Fish and Wildlife Service 2008).
 In response to the delta smelt resiliency strategy, DWR assessed the feasibility of adding sediment to increase turbidity in the low-salinity zone of the Delta to improve delta smelt habitat conditions.
 Computer modeling was performed to assess (1) whether sediment supplementation is feasible, (2) the magnitude of supplement that would be required to affect turbidity, and (3) the spatial and temporal extent of supplementation to affect overall turbidity in the low-salinity zone of the Delta (California Natural Resources Agency 2017).
 The results of the modeling predicted that 3,350 cubic yards per day of sediment release was needed to increase turbidity by 10 nephelometric turbidity units (NTU) from Emmaton and Mallard Island (Bever and MacWilliams 2018).

 Contaminants